 The Protein Science Young Investigator Award recognizes a scientist within the first eight years of an independent career who has made an important contribution to the study of proteins.
 Pagliarini joined the UW-Madison biochemistry faculty in 2009 and the Morgridge Institute in 2015.

-The award recognizes Pagliarini for his substantive contributions to understanding of mitochondrial protein function.
+The award recognizes Pagliarini for his substantive contributions to the understanding of mitochondrial protein function.
 Taking an interdisciplinary approach, Pagliarini has revealed that a large number of mitochondrial proteins have no established function, and many are associated with human disease.
 His goal is to use a range of techniques to connect these "orphan" proteins with mitochondrial pathways and processes.

 “The award affirms our philosophy that venturing into uncharted territory to study proteins that no one has studied before, while difficult, can lead to exciting and impactful discoveries,” Pagliarini says.